 Living Histories work includes:

 Each year, the Victorian Aboriginal Honour Roll formally acknowledges and celebrates the wide-ranging achievements of Aboriginal and Torres Strait Islander Victorians.
-Fifteen inductees were added in 2015 and ten in 2016.
+Fifteen inductees were added in 2015, ten in 2016 and nine in 2017.
 Short biographies of the inductees are included in a booklet and on a website.

 The Maribyrnong River Heritage Trail tells the story of post-contact early land-use and development along the river.
 A brochure and booklet highlight sites along the western side the Maribyrnong River.
 The story begins at the Stony Creek Backwash taking in sites such as the Yarraville Wharf Industrial precinct.
 The trail follows a walking/cycling track for the majority of the route which begins at Billy Button Creek located near the corner of Lyons and Maribyrnong Streets.